The-Noah/hello-world/README.md

 # hello-world
 Hello, World!

-This is where i keep new projects, small ones, and a place where i can just share code.
+This is where I keep new projects, small ones, and a place where I can just share code.

-I go by many names, but on GitHub and BZFlag, I'm The Noah.
+I'm known as The Noah or The Noah BZ.

 Feel free to commit, fork, and just steal my code!